Since construction began in October 2015, Her Eminence Jetsün Khandro Rinpoche’s vision for a temple at Lotus Garden is well on its way to fruition.

 The temple, named Mindrol Gatsal, rises up prominently from the highest point of the land.
 The site, selected nearly a decade ago during Lotus Garden’s inauguration, has received the blessings of many masters and practices in the ensuing years.

 Earlier this year, the walls of the two-story temple were erected.
 The roof features a sweeping curvature, rising up at the corners, reminiscent of traditional Asian temples.
 Clay roof tiles en route from Japan will be installed upon arrival.
 The facade will feature stone work similar to the renowned temple of the Mindrolling Monastery in Tibet.

-During the summer 32 handsome windows were installed, which make the view of the surrounding Blue Ridge and Massanutten Mountains even more spectacular.
+During the summer thirty-two handsome windows were installed, which make views of the surrounding Blue Ridge and Massanutten Mountains even more spectacular.